Trebor-Huang/vscode-btex/README.md

 ## Extension Settings

 - `btex.command` and `btex.directory`: Used to specify the location of tikz2svg.
 You can leave blank to not let the plugin start up tikz2svg for you.
+- `btex.invertAll`: Color settings for formulas, see settings description.
+It is only relevant in dark themes.

 ## Known Issues